 Here's where you ought to read your labels.
-Yoghurt brands love advertising their low fat content and low calorie counts right on the front of the package, leading you to believe this is a good choice.
+Yogurt brands love advertising their low-fat content and low calorie counts right on the front of the package, leading you to believe this is a good choice.

 Egg white beaters

 In order to compensate, manufacturers add back nutrients.
 This is always a bad sign!
-Besides, eggs on their own are a health food including the yolk.
+Besides, eggs on their own are healthy including the yolk.

-While egg whites serve their purpose, you can serve yours by separating them manually from free range, organic eggs.
+While egg whites serve their purpose, you can serve yours by separating them manually from free-range, organic eggs.
 It's not brain surgery; it's a simple cooking task.
-Don’t be lazy!